This post contains affiliate links and we make a small commission for purchases made using these links.

 - In the morning, give the oats a quick stir and top with sliced bananas, chopped walnuts, and a sprinkle of cinnamon.

-For those mornings when you’re in a rush or simply want a no-fuss breakfast, overnight oats are a lifesaver.
-The beauty of overnight oats is that you can prepare them the night before and wake up to a ready-to-eat, creamy, and flavorful breakfast.
+For those mornings when you’re in a rush or simply want a wholesome, but convent breakfast, overnight version can be a real lifesaver.
+You can prepare them the night (or week) before and wake up to a ready-to-eat, creamy, and flavorful breakfast.
+Plus they last about a week in the fridge, so you can have a whole weeks’ worth of breakfast on tap and ready to go.

 Pumpkin Pie Oatmeal